 This post brings together 4 of the most common approaches to how to make a line in Photoshop.

 Remember: Photoshop is supposed to be an image editor, not a sketchpad!
 Just because you can draw in Photoshop doesn’t mean that it’s the best tool available for the purpose.
 There are some great programs dedicated to drawing and sketching, and they’re worth a look.

 Method 1: Using the Line Tool

 The simplest method for drawing a line in Photoshop is using the Line tool (*gasp*).
-This tool allows you to create a single straight line segment between two points, but that’s it!
+This tool allows you to create a single straight-line between two points, but that’s it!
 No fancy bells and whistles.
 If you want to draw a more complex line, check out the next method!